Beam Cross Sections Create Mixtures: Improving Feature Localization in Secondary Electron Imaging: Edge Localization

 The MMLE has a negative bias and slightly higher standard deviation than the MLE\@.
 The bias being negative can be explained by the excess variance \eqref{eq:excess-variance-two-valued} as follows.
 Just to the left of the edge (e.g., at 49 or 50), the relatively frequent occurrences of positive outliers in the SE counts, when interpreted through the convolution model (Poisson rather than Poisson mixture), are best explained by the edge having already been reached.
 In other words, since the Poisson model requires the mean and variance to be equal, the MMLE incorrectly imputes a larger mixture fraction $q_k$ to account for these outliers.
 Since the mixture fraction values and the edge location are linked by \eqref{eq:mixing-q}, this overestimation of mixture fractions leads to a negative bias in edge estimation.

-The interpolation estimator has very low bias at high doses---but significant bias at low doses---and higher standard deviation than the MLE and MMLE\@.
+Here we observe that the interpolation estimators coincide and clipping does not give any advantage.
+Both estimators have very low bias at high doses---but significant bias at low doses---and higher standard deviation than the MLE and MMLE\@.
 The bias being positive and vanishing at high enough doses can be explained as follows.
 Gross inaccuracy of the interpolation estimator is most likely when there are multiple crossings of the threshold $(\eta_1+\eta_2)/2 = 5.5$.
 Far to the left of the edge, $\etaBaseline$ has mean $\eta_1 = 1$ and variance $(\eta_1+\eta_1^2)/\lambda = 2/\lambda$ (see \eqref{eq:E[Y]} and \eqref{eq:var(Y)}).
 Thus, even at the lowest shown dose of $\lambda = 20$, spurious threshold crossings (i.e., $\etaBaseline > 5.5$) are very unlikely.
 Conversely, far to the right of the edge, $\etaBaseline$ has mean $\eta_2 = 10$ and variance $(\eta_2+\eta_2^2)/\lambda = 110/\lambda$, and spurious threshold crossings (i.e., $\etaBaseline < 5.5$) happen with nonnegligible probability unless $\lambda$ is large enough.